 Panaxosides, apart from the Panax, are not found anywhere else

 The rule for plants is that the secondary metabolites contained in them occur in many different plant species.
 The ginseng is different - panaxosides are unique and characteristic of the genus Panax .
 I know of one other science known to the panaxoside plant: The gynostem five-leaf squash contains triterpenoids, nine of which are identical to the known panaxosides ( Christensen2009gcb , page 29, Table 1.1).
-The Gynostema five-lobster, also known as pchin-jin jiaogulan , improperly "five-lined ginseng", contains these panaxosides in leaves, and its cultivation represents a cheap source of these saponins for those seniors who are deep in their pockets.
+The Gynostema five-lobster, also known as pchin-jin jiaogulan , improperly "five-leaf ginseng", contains these panaxosides in leaves, and its cultivation represents a cheap source of these saponins for those seniors who are deep in their pockets.
 The content of panaxosides in gynostemy leaves is about 1.5% dry weight, that is, as in a weak young ginseng.

 Changes of panaxoside profile in red ginseng processing